From Birmingham to the Gulf Shores, this itinerary will delight Alabama tour groups

 Those seeking more shopping can visit the Tanger Outlets in Foley.
 This massive shopping center has 120 factory stores ranging from accessories and jewelry stores to food and specialty stores, while covering everything in between.

-A trip to Alabama wouldn’t be complete without a visit to the Gulf Shores and Orange Beach.
+An Alabama tour wouldn’t be complete without a visit to the Gulf Shores and Orange Beach.
 A small city on Alabama’s Gulf Coast, Orange Beach is known as a water sports hub.
 It also houses the Gulf Shores Museum, which tells the stories of this coastal town, its people and their lives through a variety of exhibits.
 The museum’s home is a beach cottage that dates to before World War II.

 A must-visit spot in Orange Beach is The Wharf, a premier, 222-acre entertainment district which features a variety of dining options from fine dining, casual southern flair and local seafood favorites.
 The Wharf also sports a 15-screen movie theater, one of the tallest Ferris wheels in the Southeast, the Wharf Express Train, an 18-hole mini golf course and ziplines.